-- 2 The administrative login and password to connect to the physical server as the administrator.
-Specify the credentials in the Administrative Login to Physical Server section. - 3 Selecting the Force Registration checkbox in the Registration Options section is the option to choose when the physical server you are registering has already been and still is registered in another Server Group and you need it to be registered in your Server Group.
+- 1 The server's valid IP address that will be used by Parallels Virtual Automation components to connect to this server.
+Enter this IP address to the Server Address field in the Connection to Physical Server section. - 2 The administrative login and password to connect to the physical server as the Administrator/root.
+Specify the credentials in the Administrative Login to Hardware Node section. - 3 Selecting the Force Registration even if Node is already registered in another Server Group check box is the option to choose when the physical server you are registering has already been and still is registered in another Server Group and you need it to be registered in your Server Group.
 If you forcibly register the server, it will be removed from the Server Group it currently belongs to.

-Pressing the Register button initiates the registering procedure.
+Clicking the Register button initiates the registering procedure.